 Evenings were a time to unwind from the day’s focused movements with late-night bouldering sessions, simply for play.
 Exploring the outer reaches of Hidden Valley Campground, Kevin Powell remembers how at night the group would occasionally wander into The Outback.
 Past the Negasaurus formation is a forgotten historic campfire ring whose charcoal residue remains.
 Some evenings, John Bachar would carry his saxophone out there.
 Each person would take turns on the Hobbit Hole, a wide-crack boulder problem located just behind the campfire, while Bachar riffed on his sax and the group improvised lyrics to the Roland Kirk song, “Sugar.”
 These words became a mantra of sorts during these late night gatherings.

-The benzoin drips from my wasted tips, the thin crack was mine.
-You can bet your life that a thin crack like this would be hard to find. (improvised “Sugar” lyric)
+The benzoin drips from my wasted tips, the thin crank was mine.
+You can bet your life a thin crank like this would be hard to find. (improvised “Sugar” lyric)

 Mari’s close friend Lynn Hill considers the friends she made during this time of her life to be part of her extended family.

 What began as a small group of friends expanded into a community of people from all walks of life.
 Quite a few were students majoring in esoteric fields like astrophysics, math and archeology.
 There were also a lot of unemployed vagabonds, and even a few whose lives hovered on the fringe of legality.
 But most of the climbers I knew held down an array of jobs and careers from carpenters and construction workers to doctors, lawyers, scientists, actors and shop managers.
 Climbing was the one passion we all shared in common. —Lynn Hill with Craig Child, Climbing Free: My Life in the Vertical World, 2002